3D Impresión de piezas industriales: Una guía completa para transformar la fabricación

 2. Build Complex Structures Impossible with Traditional Methods

-3. Cut Lead Times & Reducir el desperdicio
+3. Cut Lead Times & Reduce Waste

-Traditional manufacturing has long lead times (P.EJ., 4–8 weeks for mold production).
+Traditional manufacturing has long lead times (p.ej., 4–8 weeks for mold production).
 3D printing eliminates mold steps, reducing lead times by 50–70%.
 It also generates 70–90% less waste than subtractive methods, as it only uses the material needed for the part.

 3D printing isn’t just a “nice-to-have”—it’s solving critical challenges in key industries: